secure-foundations/mariposa/README.md

 ## Use Cases

-The python script `scripts/main.py` is the main interface of Mariposa.
-It has a required argument for operation mode, which is either `single`, `multiple` or `preprocess`.
+The Python script `scripts/main.py` is Mariposa's main interface.
+It has a required argument for operation mode, which is either `single`, `multiple`, or `preprocess`.

-* `single` mode "quickly" tests out the stability of a single query solver pair.
+* `single` mode "quickly" tests out the stability of a single query-solver pair.
-* `multiple` mode performs experiments on a predefined project (in the `configs.json`), which can contain many queries that is already *preprocessed*.
+* `multiple` mode performs experiments on a predefined project (in the `configs.json`), which can contain many queries that are already *preprocessed*.
-* `preprocess` gathers and cleans the queries so that they can be ran in the `multiple` mode.
+* `preprocess` gathers and cleans the queries so that they can be run in the `multiple` mode.

 ### Single Mode